ibexa/documentation-user/docs/shop_administration/manage_prices_and_stock.md

 On the **Shipping cost management** tab, you can set up shipping cost rules.
 Shipping rules can be managed per delivery country, state, ZIP, and shipping method.

+!!! caution

+    Shipping costs must be configured in the same currency as the product's base currency (EUR by default).

 You can also configure different shipping costs depending on the amount of the basket (including free shipping rules).